ARM-software/mango/README.md

 # Mango: A parallel black-box optimization library

 **Mango** is a python library for parallel optimization over complex search spaces.
 Currently Mango is intended to find the optimal hyperparameters for machine learning algorithms.
 Mango internally uses parallel implementation of multi-armed bandit bayesian optimizer based on gaussian process.
+Some of the salient features of Mango are:
+- Ability to easily define complex search spaces which are compatible with the scikit-learn random search and gridsearch functions.
+- Internally uses state of art optimizer which allows to sample a batch of values in parallel for evaluation.
+- Objective function can be arbitrary complex which can be scheduled on local, cluster  or cloud infrastructure.
+- The ease of usage was kept in mind with ability to plugin new distributions for search space and new optimizer algorithms.

 ## Index
 1. [ Mango Setup ](#setup)